JiuDin/Operate-system-switch/README.md

 ### Firmware of  'operating system switch'
 Thanks for stecman, the firmware of hardware are refer from his work "hw-boot-selection".
+The project address is https://github.com/stecman/hw-boot-selection.git

 - **(Required)**  On Linux, you'll need `gcc-arm-none-eabi` and `python` installed to build and `openocd` to flash.
 Such as this:
     ```